Exhaust System Market Size, Share & Analysis

 Market Definition

 Exhaust Systems: The key components of an exhaust system are the exhaust manifold, downpipe, and tailpipe.
-Exhaust gases released from engine cylinders are accumulated and cooled down by the exhaust manifold and passed on to the catalytic converter through the downpipe.
-The catalytic converter acts as an exhaust gas purifier and removes the harmful constituents from the gases.
-These gases travel through the muffler, which minimizes the noise level and finally emits the cleansed exhaust gases from the tailpipe.
+Exhaust gases from the engine cylinders are collected and cooled by the exhaust manifold and then passed to the catalytic converter through the downpipe.
+The catalytic converter acts as an exhaust gas purifier, removing harmful constituents from the gases.
+The gases then travel through the muffler, which reduces noise, and finally exit through the tailpipe as cleansed exhaust gases.

-After-treatment Devices: These devices remove harmful constituents such as carbon monoxide (CO), carbon dioxide (CO2), nitrogen oxide (NOX), and particulate matter (PM) from the exhaust gas.
-After-treatment devices considered under this study for diesel engines include a diesel particulate filter, a diesel oxidation catalyst, a lean NOx trap, and a selective catalytic converter, and for gasoline engines, a gasoline particulate filter (GPF).
+After-treatment Devices: These devices remove harmful constituents such as carbon monoxide (CO), carbon dioxide (CO2), nitrogen oxides (NOX), and particulate matter (PM) from the exhaust gas.
+After-treatment devices considered in this study for diesel engines include a diesel particulate filter, a diesel oxidation catalyst, a lean NOx trap, and a selective catalytic converter.
+For gasoline engines, the device is a gasoline particulate filter (GPF).

 Key Stakeholders